When we’re feeling anxiety, fear, sadness, etc, it’s good to have a pre-determined plan to deal with them. Otherwise, we let things fester.

 We don’t have to chastise ourselves for being human, for feeling the way we do.
-Being mentally healthy doesn’t mean everything in our lives is as we would like it to be, even our emotions.
+Being mentally healthy doesn’t mean everything in our lives is as we would like it to be.
 We are going to have days when we’re sad, mad, confused, hurt, etc.

-What is does mean is that we learn how to deal with hurt, fear, and disappointment in a healthy way.
-For me, it’s my “box”.
-Visualizing the “box” is my way of not ignoring my feelings while at the same time realizing I’m not in a good place to handle them.
+What is does mean is that we learn how to deal with painful emotions in a healthy way.
+For me, one of the ways is using my “box”.
+Visualizing the “box” is my way of acknowledging my feelings while at the same time realizing I’m not in a good place to analyze them.

 Do you have a pre-determined way to deal with troubling emotions?
-If not, maybe today you can create your own repertoire of healthy coping mechanisms.
+If you don’t try to come up with a few ideas.
+Create your own repertoire of healthy coping mechanisms.